Asian Performing Arts of Colorado (APAC)

 In 2020, the Festival produced the world premiere of "Echoes of Ancient Tang Poems" in Suzhou, featuring original commissions from 15 young composers hailing from 6 countries who set the timeless classical Tang poetry to music.

-In January 2023, "Echoes of Ancient Tang Poems" received its North American premiere in collaboration with The Philadelphia Orchestra under the baton of Lio Kuokman with two performances at the Kimmel Center in Philadelphia and Lincoln Center in New York.
+In January 2023, "Echoes of Ancient Tang Poems" received its North American debut in collaboration with The Philadelphia Orchestra under the baton of Lio Kuokman with two performances at the Kimmel Center in Philadelphia and Lincoln Center in New York.
 In November of the same year, singers of the iSING!
 Festival joined the China National Symphony Orchestra and The Philadelphia Orchestra in 5O Years of Musical Friendship: Special Anniversary Concert of the Philadelphia Orchestra’s 1973 China Tour.

 In 2024, the Asian tour of "Echoes of Ancient Tang Poems" commenced, featuring eighteen iSINGers from nine countries: the United States, China, Canada, Hungary, Romania, France, Italy, Mexico, and Nicaragua.
 Held at Tianjin Juilliard, the month-long training immersed participants in 15 Tang Poems set to contemporary music composed by global young talents.
 The tour culminated in performances with the Macau Orchestra in Macau and the Hubei Symphony Orchestra in Wuhan on September 14th and 19th, 2024, respectively.